ardeora-cmu/Project5/README.md

 Write a MapReduce application that finds the total number of rapes and robberies.
-If there were 100 rapes and 50 robberies then this program would display 150 (100 + 50).
+If there were 100 rapes and 50 robberies then this program would generate the value 150 to an output file.

 Your jar file will be named rapesplusrobberies.jar.
-The output should be left in your /home/userID/Project5/Part_1/Task6/Task6Output file.
+The output should be left in your /home/userID/Project5/Part_1/Task6/Task5Output file.

 This Task requires that you document your code.
 The grading of this task will include a careful look at the documentation - your own words describing the behavior of this MapReduce application.

-### Task 7 (8 Points.
+### Task 6 (8 Points.
 Graded on correct execution 5 points and solid documentation 3 points)

-Modify your solution to Task 6 so that it finds the total number of aggravated assault crimes that occurred within 200 meters of 3803 Forbes Avenue in Oakland.
+Modify your solution to Task 5 so that it finds the total number of aggravated assault crimes that occurred within 200 meters of 3803 Forbes Avenue in Oakland.
 This location has the (X,Y) coordinates of (1354326.897,411447.7828).
 Use these coordinates and the Pythagorean theorem to decide if a particular aggravated assault occurred within 200 meters of 3803 Forbes Avenue.
 State plane coordinates are measured in feet.
 Your code is testing on meters.

 Your jar file will be named oaklandcrimestats.jar.
-The output should be left in your /home/userID/Project5/Part_1/Task7/Task7Output file.
+The output should be left in your /home/userID/Project5/Part_1/Task6/Task7Output file.

 This Task requires that you document your code.
 The grading of this task will include a careful look at the documentation - your own words describing the behavior of this MapReduce application.

-### Task 8 (8 Points.
+### Task 7 (8 Points.
 Graded on correct execution 5 points and correct screenshot 3 points)

-In Task 8, the input file is named CrimeLatLonXYTabs.txt.
+In Task 7, the input file is named CrimeLatLonXYTabs.txt.
 It can be copied from the /home/public directory.
 Its format is similar to P1V.txt but also includes the latitude and longitude of each crime.

 CrimeLatLonXYTabs.txt is a tab delimited text file with a individual criminal offense incidents